Margaret Richards Mosher, Ph.D., President, Membership Committee Co-Chair

 Rose Mary Shaw, Psy.D., Dayton Area Psychological Association (DAPA) Representative

-Rose Mary Shaw, Psy.D., is a clinical psychologist with the University Psychological Services Associates, Inc., with offices in the Dayton and Columbus area, where she has established an integrative health and wellness practice, working cooperatively with family physicians and local wellness practitioners.
-She also serves on the clinical faculty at the Wright State University, School of Professional Psychology.
-Dr. Shaw is also the principal officer of the Transitional Life Counseling: Assessment and Consultation firm, where she conducts independent medical evaluations.
-Dr. Shaw earned her doctorate in clinical psychology from the Wright State University and completed post-doctoral training in neuropsychology at the Indiana University, School of Medicine, Department of Neurology.
+Rose Mary Shaw, Psy.D., is a clinical psychologist/neuropsychologist with the Transitional Life Counseling: Assessment and Consultation firm, with offices in the Dayton area, where she has established an integrative health and wellness practice, working cooperatively with family physicians and local wellness practitioners.
+Dr. Shaw is also on the medical staff of the Kettering Health Network, Sleep Disorders Clinic at Sycamore Hospital.
+Dr. Shaw earned her doctorate in clinical psychology from the Wright State University and completed post-doctoral residency in neuropsychology at the Indiana University, School of Medicine, Department of Neurology.
 She is a member of the Ohio Psychological Association Board of Directors and the current president of the Dayton Area Psychological Association.
-She is a member of the OPA Science Committee, and is active in the promotion of behavioral sciences at the high school level through involvement with local, regional and state Ohio science fairs and the Ohio Academy of Science.
+She is a member of the OPA Science Committee, and is active in the promotion of behavioral sciences at the high school level through involvement with local, regional and state science fairs and the Ohio Academy of Science.

 David Schwartz, Ph.D., BWC Task Force Chair